matthiasn/clojure-system-book/manuscript/Client-State.md

 The mechanism at play in the ````cmd-loop```` function above should be familiar to you by now.
 There's a ````go-loop```` inside a function that has access to the application state and that either alters the application state, calls a function like ````start-search```` or puts a message on a channel such as ````qry-chan```` above.
 All control over how to alter the application state from user input lies entirely with this ````cmd-loop```` function.
 It would be very easy to add additional message patterns for new functionality and then dispatch the message accordingly from this single point on.

-#### broadcast-state function
-Finally in this namespace, we have the mechanism for broadcasting application state changes.
+Finally in this namespace, we have the mechanism for broadcasting application state changes inside the ````broadcast-state```` function.
 When you look at the samples for **[Reagent](http://reagent-project.github.io)**, you will notice that the UI components interact directly with the application state.
 While that may be fine for small samples, I don't like this approach for larger applications.
 When I'm working in the UI context, I want it to be strictly impossible to mess up application state by accidentally replacing a key in the application state with an unexpected or invalid value.
 We've already seen above that we can handle any kind of UI interaction easily by putting messages that represent our intent on the ````cmd-chan````, which, as we'll see later, is available to all UI elements in our application.
 So that solves the problem of where state is altered.

-But I want to take it a little bit further and not even hand the application state to **Reagent** as an atom that can be modified at all.
-Conventions to not use something are nice and all, but when you're working in a team on a larger application, the only way to keep anyone from directly modifying application state from a UI component is by completely hiding it.
+But I want to take it a little bit further and not even hand the application state to **Reagent** as an atom that can be modified.
+Conventions to not use something in a bad way are nice and all, but when you're working in a team on a larger application, the only way to keep anyone from directly modifying application state from a UI component is by completely hiding it.

 So how could we achieve this?
 After scratching my head for a moment, I came up with the following solution inside the ````broadcast-state```` function: